 Pro: High-quality translations.
 Translation agencies employ professional translators who typically hold a degree in translation studies, linguistics, or a similar field and have the expertise to provide high-quality translations.
 These agencies often provide professional review and project management support in addition to ancillary services like international keyword expertise that can further enhance project quality.

 Con: Expensive and requires extensive vetting.
 Before selecting an agency to work with, it’s essential to examine their areas of expertise to ensure they align with your translation and localization goals.
-It is also critical to determine whether they have the ability and proficiency to work with a technology solution, as you will likely be investing in a translation management system (TMS) as you scale your global efforts.
-To make sure you select the right translation agency, you want a partner that complements the benefits of a TMS and elevates the localization process rather than working against it.
+It is also critical to determine whether they have the ability and proficiency in working with a technology solution, as you will likely be investing in a translation management system (TMS) as you scale your global efforts.
+To ensure you select the right translation agency, you want a partner that complements the benefits of a TMS and elevates the localization process rather than working against it.

 The Best of All Worlds: Translation Management Technology